Does Instagram Notify You When Someone Logs Into Your Account?

 Checking Instagram’s Emails

-Assuming any suspicious logins occurred, you would find them here.
+Assuming any suspicious logins occurred, you will find them here.
 If you’re concerned about your account’s security, be sure to check your logins and communications from Instagram periodically.

 Instagram Two-Factor Authentication